Measles has come to Idaho for the first time in 18 years

 This is why measles is so dangerous

-A public health agency in northern Idaho has reported the first case of measles in the Gem State, during the current nationwide outbreak.
+A public health agency in North Idaho has reported the first case of measles in the Gem State, during the current nationwide outbreak.

 Idaho’s North Central District health department announced Wednesday that a patient has been diagnosed with measles in Latah County.
 It’s the first case of measles in Idaho since 2001, according to the department.

-Note: Update: A public health nurse for the North Central District health department told the Statesman on Thursday that Idaho’s first measles patient was infected due to international travel — a common factor in the current national outbreak.